nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 Phillipines its independence in 1946.

-While there are a bewildering array of international institutions and groups, the liberal fundamentals have been well established and widely agreed to.
-These are not principles that no one has seen or agreed to.
-Article 1, Chapter 1 of the UN Charter, agreed to by Russia, China and the United States among the original 50 signatories, and today seen and formally accepted tp by almost every nation on earth, is to:
+While there are a bewildering array of international institutions and groups, the fundamentals are widely agreed to.
+These are not principles that no one has seen or which are not discussed.
+Article 1, Chapter 1 of the UN Charter, agreed to by Russia, China and the United States along with the original 50 signatories, and today seen and formally accepted tp by almost every nation on earth, is to:

 > To develop friendly relations among nations based on respect for the
 > principle of **equal rights** and **self-determination of peoples**,